-If you haven’t started looking for last minute Mother’s Day gifts I have to let you in on a secret – you still have time to buy a thoughtful gift – but it is less than two weeks away.
-I’m of the opinion that you don’t need a calendar to tell you when to show love to someone, but Mother’s Day is still Mother’s Day.
+If you haven’t started looking for last minute Mother’s Day gifts I have to let you in on a secret – you still have time to buy a thoughtful gift – but it’s not that far away.
+I’m of the opinion that you don’t need a calendar to tell you when to show love to someone, but it’s still a special day.

 It seems like many are always looking for affordable Mother’s Day gift ideas up to the last minute.
 I like to get any shopping I do out of the way quickly as it helps with comparison shopping and getting a good price.